-Explore the world of painting and application of color to Islamic geometric patterns, experimenting with different approaches that can change the appearance of a single pattern in myriad ways.
-Participants will learn color theory, mixing and creating harmonious color palettes in watercolor or gouache.
+Explore the world of painting and application of colour to Islamic geometric patterns, experimenting with different approaches that can change appearance of a single pattern in myriad ways.
+Participants will learn colour theory, mixing and creating harmonious colour palettes in watercolor or gouache.
 Using their chosen medium, they will each learn to develop their personal styles and paint a geometric piece at the end of the course.

 Please note: VCUQatar reserves the right to cancel classes for which not enough participants are registered.
 Already paid fees will be refunded.